A comprehensive spatial-temporal infection model: Introduction

 A different and, we believe, more fundamental way to model the problem, is to follow a chemical reaction engineering approach, in which one can cast contagion spreading in terms of corresponding transport and reaction models.
-This approach relies on the following analogies: populations map into chemical species; densities (specifically, areal densities) into molecular concentrations; infection rates into chemical reaction rates (where mass action kinetics apply); and spatial transport into advective and diffusive (or dispersive) fluxes.
-Then, one can express the relevant population (species) balances using a partial differential equation description.
-It is the objective of this paper to create such a methodology for the description of the spread of an epidemic in general, with application to COVID-19, in particular.
-The work presented parallels related previous continuum models \cite{noble1974geographic} but differs in a number of aspects to be explicitly discussed below.
+This is a continuum approach that relies on the following analogies: populations map into chemical species; densities (specifically, areal densities) into molecular concentrations; infection rates into chemical reaction rates (where mass action kinetics apply); and spatial transport into advective and diffusive (or dispersive) fluxes.
+Then, one can express the relevant population (species) balances using partial differential equations description.
+It is the objective of this paper to create such a methodology to model the spread of an epidemic in general, with application to COVID-19, in particular.
+Our work parallels related previous continuum models, such as \cite{noble1974geographic} or particularly the very recent work of \cite{viguerie2020diffusion}, but differs in a number of aspects.
+For example, the recent work of \cite{viguerie2020diffusion} uses a compartmental modeling approach using continuum mechanics, that allows one to obtain results including diffusion and reaction similar to the work here.
+An important difference of the present work is that the view of contagion in the form of chemical reaction processes allows non-trivial additional insights, including the ab-initio representation of the kinetics of the infection, as well as the effect of mobility through advection.